serchtul/dotfiles/.github/README.md

 - zsh (with [oh-my-zsh](https://ohmyz.sh/))
 - [Homebrew](https://brew.sh/)

-These files are tracked locally using a **bare git repository**, so I don't have to turn my whole home directory into a repo.
+These files are tracked locally using a **bare git repository**, so I don't have to turn my whole home directory into a repo (or create symlinks everywhere with [stow](https://www.gnu.org/software/stow/)).
 I took inspiration from this [article by Greg Owen](https://stegosaurusdormant.com/bare-git-repo), so it's worth a read if you want more context.

 ## Setup